How to Run the Welcoming Congregation Program

 Consider undertaking education and team-building exercises as a committee to ground yourselves, build community together, and get on the same page before bringing programming to your larger congregation.

 Reach out to other congregations that have recently done a Welcoming Congregation Program.
 Find out what their programming looked like, share best practices, and build relationships around this important work.
-Find Welcoming Congregations near you or read about other congregations' Welcoming Congregation journeys.
+Find Welcoming Congregations near you.

 Reach out to local LGBTQ groups and organizations.
 Build relationships, ask how you can help their work, and brainstorm ways to bring their message to your congregation.